davidderus/ansible-rpi/README.md

   - Kodi basic installation
   - Dynamic sources creation (*may be linked to previously configured network folders*)
   - Buffer handling
+  - Optionnal minimal OpenBox setup (*when using a lite image for eg.*)

 ### Incoming